 The plot centered around Fester’s 25-year absence after a falling out with Gomez.
 The Addams’ crooked lawyer, Tully Alford (Dan Hedaya), was in deep debt to Abigail Craven (Elizabeth Wilson) and plotted to help her steal the Addams’ wealth using her “son”, Gordon (Lloyd), who resembled Fester.
 The film also starred Christina Ricci as Wednesday, Jimmy Workman as Pugsley, Carel Struycken as Lurch and Christopher Hart’s hand as Thing.
-The film was released on November 22, 1991, and although it was not critically successful, it was a box office success taking in over $113 million.
-Huston was nominated for a Golden Globe, the film was nominated for an Academy Award, and it won “Best Horror Film of the Year” by the Horror Hall of Fame.
+The film was released on November 22, 1991, and although it was not well-received critically, it was a box office success, taking in over $113 million.
+Huston was nominated for a Golden Globe, the film was nominated for an Academy Award, and it won “Best Horror Film of the Year” from the Horror Hall of Fame.
 Additionally, the pinball machine based on the film became the best-selling and highest-produced of all time.

 |Meet the new Addases: Lurch, Gomez, Wednesday, Morticia, Pugsley, Grandmama and Fester.|